 Biography:

-Suining He received the NSF CAREER Award in 2023, Google Research Scholar Program Award in Geo and NVIDIA Applied Research Accelerator Program Award in 2021, and two UConn Research Excellence Program (REP) Awards in 2022 and 2020, and held the Google PhD Fellowship in Mobile Computing in 2015, HKUST School of Engineering (SENG) PhD Research Fellowship Award in 2015--2016, and Hong Kong Telecom Institute of Information Technology (HKTIIT) Post-Graduate Excellence Scholarship in 2016.
+Suining He received the NSF CAREER Award in 2023, Google Research Scholar Program Award and NVIDIA Applied Research Accelerator Program Award in 2021, and two UConn Research Excellence Program (REP) Awards in 2022 and 2020, and held the Google PhD Fellowship in Mobile Computing in 2015, HKUST School of Engineering (SENG) PhD Research Fellowship Award in 2015--2016, and Hong Kong Telecom Institute of Information Technology (HKTIIT) Post-Graduate Excellence Scholarship in 2016.
 His scholarly works appear in WWW, SenSys, UbiComp, INFOCOM, TKDE, and TMC, and received the IEEE MASS Best Paper Runner-up Award in 2020 and IEEE RTSS Outstanding Paper Award in 2021.
-He was ranked among the Stanford's World's Top 2% Scientists in 2023.
+He was ranked among the Stanford's World's Top 2% Scientists in 2020-2024.
 He serves as the editor for the IEEE Journal of Indoor and Seamless Positioning and Navigation (J-ISPIN) since 2023.
+He received the UConn Office of the Provost Excellence in Teaching Award in 2020.
 His core location-based service (LBS) technologies developed, patented, and transferred during his PhD studies have led to direct industrial and long-term societal impacts.

 Suining's research is supported by National Science Foundation (NSF), United States Department of Agriculture (USDA), Google, NVIDIA, General Electric (GE), Cigna, Transportation Infrastructure Durability Center (TIDC), Department of Transportation (DOT), SafeGraph, StreetLight Insight, and internal grants from UConn's Office of the Vice President for Research (OVPR).